yevhenMedovnyk/my-plants-store/README.md

 ## my-plants-store

-If you are launching the application for the first time, please wait about 15-20 seconds until you receive a response from the server

 This is a React application where you can buy plants and accessories for them.
 Implemented the main page, shopping cart with full functionality, authorization and registration using Firebase, and others